JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 * This can also reasonably allow for less experienced medical personnel to make preliminary diagnoses, expanding the diagnosis efforts overall.
 This effort may contribute towards virus-control progress, together with [other ai based endeavours being developed across the globe, such as use of ai for vaccine development.](https://www.facebook.com/ProgrammingGodJordan/posts/876578989467795)

+* **This Ai can reasonably also be trained on CT-Scan image data, separate from the Xray data upon which training occured.**

 # CT Scan Test Viability
 * **Feb 9, 2020**: I discover similarities between Covid19 and known forms of pneumonia, after which I find a few Xray-Images representing positive cases of Covid19 by Chinese authorities, where I decided to perform **_artificial intelligence based_** **Xray Image Scan diagnostics**, by using the images as inputs to an artificial intelligence based pneumonia diagnosis method [originally published/made by John Chang in November 2019](https://github.com/JohnChangUK/Pneumonia-Kaggle).
 This reasoning is seen in my research/discovery process in the [Deep Learning Code section below](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR#deep-learning-codetests--code-discussion--call-for-contribution).